 - to give students the opportunity to work with an expert supervisor on a research project;

 - to go through the process of reviewing, understanding and explaining scientific or mathematical material;

 - to optionally do experiments — on a computer or otherwise — and report the results;

 The project contains a survey of literature and methods at the forefront of some topic appropriate for a student beginning research in the Mathematical Sciences.
 It typically contains examples, perhaps by computation/simulation, and some independent work.
 Ideally the topic will prepare the student for a research MSc or a PhD, or to follow a career in commerce, industry or the government sector.
 Past projects can be viewed at archive.aims.ac.za/structured-masters-research-projects.

 The project phase lasts three months.
 Projects should be of an appropriate scope to allow students to do the necessary reading, work, and writing in this time.
-The level of the project should be at the South African Structured Master’s degree level and is some cases may lead to futher work which could grow into a more substantial research project leading to a Research Master’s degree or even towards a PhD degree.
-The recommended length of the research project is about 30 pages, and it is emphasised that the project should not exceed this number of pages.
+The level of the project should be at the South African Structured Master’s degree level and is some cases may lead to further work which could grow into a more substantial research project leading to a Research Master’s degree or even towards a PhD degree.
+The recommended length of the research project is between 25 to 35 pages, and it is emphasised that the project should not exceed this number of pages.
 As a guideline please review research projects in your field in the archive of previous years’ projects.

 The proposal need only be one paragraph long.
 It should normally contain references of which at least one should be to a textbook, chapters from a textbook or a general review article.
 Further selected references to journal articles should be included where appropriate.
 The research project should be on a topic in the mathematical sciences and contain at least some parts that are formulated in terms of mathematics.